tensorflow/community/rfcs/20200712-tfrt-kernel-fallback.md

 ## User Benefit

 Running more kernels on mobile devices would allow TensorFlow Lite users to implement a wider range of models.
+Reduced binary size will also benefit users that currently use TensorFlow Lite's experimental [TensorFlow Select ops] (https://www.tensorflow.org/lite/guide/ops_select), or users that do not use the experimental feature because of that reason.

 ## Design Proposal